-DOCOMOMO US & NY respond to plans to demolish 270 Park Avenue
+DOCOMOMO US & NY respond to 270 Park Avenue

 As JPMorgan Chase and the City of New York announce plans to demolish and replace 270 Park Avenue, formerly the Union Carbide building, DOCOMOMO US and DOCOMOMO New York/Tri-State have joined forces to advocate for this iconic example of corporate Modernism.

 On February 21 it was announced that the JPMorgan Chase tower at 270 Park Avenue, designed by the pioneering woman architect Natalie de Blois and Gordon Bunshaft of Skidmore, Owings & Merrill (SOM) and built from 1958-60, would be the first major project of the City’s Midtown East rezoning.
 The news was announced by the New York Times and at first included no mention of the iconic building or the designers that created it (the article has since been edited).

 DOCOMOMO New York/Tri-State led the request for evaluation of 270 Park Avenue as early as February 2012 and received confirmation from the Landmarks Preservation Commission in 2013 that Union Carbide (270 Park Avenue) was in the top tier of “properties [that] may merit designation” in the Midtown East rezoning area.
 Other projects in this top tier include the Universal Pictures Building (445 Park Avenue), Girl Scouts Building (830 Third Avenue), and the United States Post Office, Franklin D. Roosevelt Station (909 Third Avenue).
 All of which, it should be noted, have still not been calendared for designation, five years later.